 Discover your entire API attack surface with no software, agents, or traffic redirects providing a complete view into your internal, external, and third-party API assets, allowing you to discover your entire API attack surface in a matter of minutes.

-No agents, JavaScript, or SDK, means streamlined deployment that can quickly begin analyzing and protecting APIs in minutes.
-Additional benefits to our low-impact approach include no security burden on your development teams, no page-load delays, or forced mobile user upgrades.
+No agents, JavaScript, or SDKs mean our streamlined deployments begin analyzing and protecting your APIs within minutes.
+Deploy without development team involvement as no third-party code integration is needed.
+Additional benefits to our low-impact approach include eliminating page-load delays and forced mobile app upgrades.

 Understaffed or overwhelmed by day-to-day API security tasks?
 Let Cequence Managed Services help.
 Backed by the CQ Prime threat research team and the largest threat database of malicious behaviors, known bad infrastructure, and attack tool kits, Cequence Managed Services provides you with the same API protection assistance used by some of the world’s largest and most demanding organizations.

-A modular architecture delivers unmatched scalability that enables our platform to analyze and protect 6 billion APIs per day for some of the world’s largest retail, telecom, and financial services organizations.
-Our modular Unified API Protection solution lets you choose the security architecture that fits your requirements which includes SaaS, on-premises, or hybrid deployments.
+A modular architecture delivers unmatched scalability that enables our platform to analyze and protect 8 billion APIs per day for some of the world’s largest financial services, retail, and telecom organizations.
+Our modular Unified API Protection solution lets you choose the security architecture that fits your requirements whether SaaS, on-premises, or hybrid.

 Instantly detect and respond to API attacks using behavioral fingerprints that track the attack, even as threat actors continually retool.
 Flexible mitigation actions include blocking, rate limiting, geo-fencing, and deceiving attackers with fake responses – all without relying on any third-party solution such as a WAF.